Across the Antarctic Circle: Voyage to the 7th ContinentFebruary 21, 2015 - March 6, 2015

 Although his specialty is subarctic ecology, Kevin’s work as a naturalist and adventure travel guide has taken him from his home in the Pacific Northwest to all seven continents.
 In 1995 he became a Certification Instructor for the Wilderness Education Association and in 1997 joined the adjunct faculty of the University of Alaska.
 That same year he initiated an outdoor leadership program for the non-profit Foundation, leading students on month-long backcountry courses.
 He has worked in several national parks and has guided groups in whitewater rafts, in sea kayaks, and on foot.

 For almost two decades, Ingrid's work in expedition tourism has propelled her about the planet.
 From Antarctica to Greenland, Madagascar to Easter Island, she enjoys sharing the wonder of exploration and discovery with like minds.
-Originally from Western Washington, Ingrid currently hails from Interior Alaska where she works for the National Park Service in Denali National Park and Preserve.
+Originally from Western Washington, Ingrid was recently living in Interior Alaska where she worked for the National Park Service in Denali National Park and Preserve.

 Rick Price began his career as a marine biologist in 1978, working for the British Antarctic Survey.
 He spent five winters at the BAS base on Signy Island in the South Orkney Islands, two of them as Base Commander.
 In 1988, he was awarded the Polar Medal by Her Majesty the Queen at Buckingham Palace.
 Life as a marine biologist sparked an interest in underwater photography that evolved into a career as a freelance wildlife cameraman.